lni-dev/moodle-qtype_regexmatch/syntax.md

-THIS IS A FUTURE SYNTAX WHICH IS NOT YET IMPLEMENTED!

 # Regexmatch Syntax
 This file contains information used for both the regexmatch question type and the (future) regexmatch cloze question type.